Jacek Kaspszyk

 Jacek Kaspszyk (born 10 August 1952) is a Polish music conductor and was the Music and Artistic Director of the Warsaw National Philharmonic Orchestra from 2013 until the close of the 2018/2019 season.

+He made his U.S. debut conducting Moniuszko's Strasny Dwor (translated as The Haunted Castle), given at Michigan Opera Theatre in an English translation in October 1982.

 In 2012, he was awarded the Elgar Medal.
 In 2014 Jacek Kaspszyk won the cultural award of Gazeta Wyborcza, the supplement "What is played" – "Inhale Audience" in the category "Man of the Year".